 Swelling of the belly (abdomen): Leukemia can cause the liver or spleen to get larger.
 The doctor often can feel this swelling.

-Swollen lymph nodes: Leukemia can spread to lymph nodes causing them to swell.
+Swollen lymph nodes: Leukemia can spread to lymph nodes, making them swell.
 The child, a parent, or a doctor or nurse might notice swollen nodes as lumps under the skin on the sides of the neck, in the groin, in the underarm area, or above the collarbone.
-Swelling of the lymph nodes inside the chest or abdomen (belly) is usually found by tests such as CT or MRI scans.
+Swelling of the lymph nodes inside the chest or abdomen (belly) is usually found by imaging tests such as CT or MRI scans.
 (An enlarged lymph node in a child is more often a sign of an infection than leukemia, but it should be checked by a doctor and followed closely.)

-Coughing or trouble breathing: The T-cell type of acute lymphocytic leukemia (ALL) often involves the thymus, a small organ found in the chest behind the breastbone.
-Enlargement of the thymus or of lymph nodes inside the chest can press on the nearby windpipe.
+Coughing or trouble breathing: The T-cell type of acute lymphocytic leukemia (ALL) often affects the thymus, a small organ found in the chest behind the breastbone.
+An enlarged thymus or lymph nodes inside the chest can press on the nearby windpipe.
 This can lead to coughing or trouble breathing.

 Swelling of the face and arms: A large vein that carries blood from the head and arms back to the heart passes next to the thymus.
-Growth of the thymus may press on this vein, causing the blood to "back up" in the veins.
+An enlarged thymus can press on this vein, causing the blood to “back up” in the veins.
 This can lead to swelling and a bluish-red color of the head, arms, and upper chest.
 It can also cause headaches, dizziness, and a change in consciousness if it affects the brain.
 This is known as SVC syndrome.
 Patients with this problem need to see a doctor right away.